isomerpages/moe-pasirrissec/index.md

         e-Open House from 29 April to 3 June 2024!
       subtitle: ANNOUNCEMENTS
   - infopic:
-      title: "Pasir Ris Secondary Musical Showcase: The Pursuit"
+      title: "Pasir Ris Secondary School present: The Pursuit"
       id: infopic
-      description: PRSS Performing Arts will be performing their musical showcase The Pursuit on 2nd May at Victoria Theatre Singapore!
+      description: PRSS Performing Arts will be performing their musical showcase on 2nd May 2024 at Victoria Theatre Singapore!
       image: /images/the pursuit poster.jpg
       alt: Image alt text
       subtitle: EVENTS